pragya-tx/fractals/README.md

 # fractals

-A collection of fractal-generating algorithms implemented in c++.
+A collection of fractal visualization and implemented in c++.

 ---